 COMM-C 482 Intercultural Communication (3 cr.)
 P: COMM-C 180 or permission of instructor.
-Explores the relationships between communication and culture, with special emphasis on cultural differences in communication in a variety of contexts (i.e., health, education, business).
-Focuses on developing intercultural communication competencies.
+Explore how culture impacts human communication and how communication shapes culture.
+Understand how history, religion, and family influence communication and meaning.
+Learn about cultural differences in communication in contexts such as health, education, and business.
+Develop intercultural communication competencies to apply in a variety of personal and professional settings.